 Captures and includes every utterance within the audio like "uh" and "um."
 Also, sighs, stutters and filler words.

-Discounts: There are discounts of up to 10% for Cornell students and faculty members due to usual budgetary constraints.
+Discounts: Due to budgetary constraints, discounts are available for John Hopkins students and faculty members.
 This applies to all digital interview recordings.

 Transcript Accuracy: We do not use machine transcription as it defeats the purpose of transcribing real-world interviews for qualitative research.
 We are subject-matter expert transcribers who ensure a minimum quality standard of 99%.
 Our multi-step process ensures that each transcript is checked by more eyes and ears to ensure a better quality transcript.
 We also do any research required for technical terms and acronyms.

-Payment: We accept payment via all major credit cards (powered by Stripe), bank transfers, ACH and Paypal.
-Depending on transcription project type, payment can be prepaid, partly paid or fully paid upon completion.
-You can also pay in advance/buy transcription credit which comes with a discount and does not expire.
-Contact us to know more about buying transcription credits.
+Payment: We accept payment via all major credit cards (university PCards), bank transfers, ACH, and Paypal.
+Depending on the transcription project type, payment can be prepaid, partly paid, or fully paid upon completion.
+We can also invoice your department's account payables.

-File Upload: Audio interviews can be uploaded via our website order page or via Qualtranscribe's secure Sharefile account which will be created for you.
-Files and links can also be shared from Google Drive, Dropbox, Box, Whatsapp, etcetera.
+File Upload: Audio interviews can be uploaded via our website order page or Qualtranscribe's secure Sharefile account, which will be created for you.
+Files and links can also be shared from Google Drive, Dropbox, John Hopkins' Box, Whatsapp, etcetera.

 Confidentiality: Maintaining confidentiality of all transcription files is our highest priority.
 Access to the files is restricted strictly on a need-to-know basis.
-Qualtranscribe works with a wide range of documents, some of which will be private, personal or confidential in nature.
-We hold our staff to high confidentiality standards, established by the general university system.
+We hold our staff to high confidentiality standards established by the general university system.
 To fulfill IRB ethics requirements, an NDA is always available upon request.
-If you have questions about confidentiality please contact us.
+We fulfill all HIPAA and GDPR requirements.

 Flexible Payment Terms